OpenDataLab-Zambia/website/content/_index.md

 ---
 header_brand: "OpenDataLab Zambia"
-header_tagline_paragraph: "Promotes OpenStreetMap (OSM) and encourages the growth, development and distribution of free geospatial data"
+header_tagline_paragraph: "We are a non-profit organisation that promotes OpenStreetMap (OSM) and encourages the growth, development and distribution of free geospatial data."
 header_button_cta:
   url: "#contact-form"
   title: "Get in touch"